AdobeDocs/experience-manager-core-components.en/help/components/quick-search.md

 >[!NOTE]
 >
->**Hide Semantic Search toggle on this instance** can only be used to hide the toggle on a placement where the design dialog would otherwise show it.
-It cannot force the toggle to show on a placement where the design dialog hides it.
+>The Semantic Search toggle only returns AI-powered results when the environment is configured with AEM Content AI.
+On AEM 6.5 and AEM 6.5 LTS environments that are not configured with Content AI, hide the toggle [using the design dialog](#design-dialog) so visitors aren't offered a search mode that isn't functional.

 ## Design Dialog {#design-dialog}

 Using the design dialog, the template author can set the default value for where in the content tree the search should begin as well as a maximum result set size, minimum search term length, and whether the Semantic Search toggle is shown to visitors by default.
-The design dialog allows the template author to define which text formatting options are available to the content authors.

 ### Properties Tab {#properties-tab}

 ![Quick Search Component's design dialog](/help/assets/quick-search-design-v3.png)

-* **Search Root**
-  The default value of search root when a content author places the Quick Search Component on a content page
+* **Search Root** - The default value of search root when a content author places the Quick Search Component on a content page
-* **Results Size**
-  The maximum number of results fetched by a search request
+* **Results Size** - The maximum number of results fetched by a search request
-* **Search Term Minimum Length**
-  Minimum length of the search term to start the search
+* **Search Term Minimum Length** - Minimum length of the search term to start the search
-* **Hide Semantic Search Toggle**
-  When checked, the **Semantic Search** toggle described in [Usage](#usage) isn't shown to site visitors by default, and the component behaves like v2 (full-text search only).
-Unchecked by default.
-Content authors can also override this per placement from the [edit dialog](#edit-dialog).
+* **Hide Semantic Search Toggle** - When checked, the **Semantic Search** toggle described in [Usage](#usage) isn't shown to site visitors by default, and the component behaves like [the v2 (full-text search only) component.](/help/components/v2/quick-search.md)
+  * Unchecked by default.
+  * Content authors can also override this for an individual Quick Search Component in the [edit dialog.](#edit-dialog)

+>[!NOTE]
+>
+>The Semantic Search toggle only returns AI-powered results when the environment is configured with AEM Content AI.
+On AEM 6.5 and AEM 6.5 LTS environments that are not configured with Content AI, hide the toggle using the design dialog so visitors aren't offered a search mode that isn't functional.

 >[!NOTE]
 >